 Gyms and fitness centers may operate at 50% customer capacity and arenas can host events with no greater than 25% capacity.
 Playgrounds, waterparks and racetracks may also open.

 Lakes and beaches are open for fishing and relaxing as long as proper social distancing is maintained.

 All travel can resume but non-essential travel should be minimized.

 - Schools can reopen for summer programs and special education evaluations; healthcare facilities can perform elective surgeries.

-- BEGINNING THURSDAY MAY 21st casinos may reopen with restrictions including restricting the number of players at table games and screening patrons upon entry.
+- Casinos can open with restrictions including restricting the number of players at table games and screening patrons upon entry.
 All patrons are required to wear masks.

-- The elderly (over 65) and people with underlying health conditions are encouraged to remain at home as much as possible as Mississippi's "safer at home" order is extended to June 1st.
+- The elderly (over 65) and people with underlying health conditions are encouraged to remain at home as much as possible.

 Clarksdale and Coahoma County have embraced the recommendations of state and national leaders and four free face masks have been mailed to every household in the city.
 THROUGH THE END OF 2020 public meetings of the Clarksdale city commissioners will be held at the Civic Auditorium, 506 Third Street to allow for proper social distancing.
 For more information call the Clarksdale city INFO line at (662) 645-4636.

 Mississippi State Department of Health COVID-19 Hotline is now available 24/7 (877) 978-6453